dollardhingra/dollardhingra.github.io/_posts/2021-05-17-cowinquick-vaccine-availability.md

     - There may be a situation when you don't see any centres updating slots.
 You can then try the same after some time.

-# Help Needed
-Currently, the JS code is written by me.
-I also copied the code from different JS snippets.
-There is a need for refactoring needed by some good JS developer(I don't know JS!!
-I am a python dev).
-Also, I have opened some issues(enhancements) in the GitHub repo on which work can be done.
-> If you are passionate about open source contribution then please free to contribute!
-I will include your name in the list of contributors.
-The code can be found [here](https://github.com/dollardhingra/cowinquick)